 After a week or two of it being really quite wobbly, to the point of even being able to lay down on its side, we went to Starbucks, as we do on the first Saturday of every month before our Home Depot Workshop, and Ellie ordered a bagel as usual.

-At the conclusion of the meal, Marti stared at Ellie confused and asked Ellie where her tooth was.
+At the conclusion of the meal, Martina stared at Ellie confused and asked Ellie where her tooth was.
 She reached into her mouth and was equally confused.

 And just like that, Ellie is no longer a kindergartner.
 Today is Ellie’s last day at school before the summer break, and they had a school assembly where parents were invited to come along, so I broke away from work to attend.